stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Notes

-* Every file within a Node module should be __less than__ `200` lines of code.
+-   Every file within a Node module should be **less than** `200` lines of code.
 The only exceptions are tests files, which are generally 2-3x the length of the files they test.
 If a file is longer than `200` lines, the code is undoubtedly too complex, not maintainable, hard to test, and needs to be refactored into smaller sub-modules.
-Ideally, an individual file should __never__ be longer than `80` lines.
+Ideally, an individual file should **never** be longer than `80` lines.
-* Prefer only __1__ `function` per file.
+-   Prefer only **1** `function` per file.
 A file which contains fewer functions is easier to test, read, and maintain.
-This is particularly __true__ for Node modules.
+This is particularly **true** for Node modules.
-* __Always__ bear in mind the single responsibility principle.
+-   **Always** bear in mind the single responsibility principle.
-* __Always__ strive for reusability.
+-   **Always** strive for reusability.

 ##### Enforcement

-* Look for parts of an implementation which can be extracted into reusable components.
+-   Look for parts of an implementation which can be extracted into reusable components.
-* Code review
+-   Code review

 <!-- </rule> -->

 <!-- </rule-set> -->

 <!-- <rule-set> -->

----
+* * *

 ## Client-side JavaScript